Aims and Objectives

-- Enhance the health and social outcomes for children, young people and families living with HIV
+- Enhance the health and social outcomes of children, young people and families living with HIV

-- Reduce the isolation of children and young people living with HIV
+- Reduce isolation for children and young people living with HIV

-- Ensure the voices of children, young people and families living with HIV are present in service and practice development
+- Ensure the voices of children, young people and families living with HIV inform service and practice development

 - Reduce the stigma faced by children, young people and families living with HIV

-- Facilitate knowledge about HIV and thus empower young people with HIV to become more independent.
+- Facilitate young people’s knowledge about HIV and thus empower them to become more independent.

-- Ongoing support for the CHIVA Youth Committee, their active involvement in CHIVA events and the development of CHIVA’s work
+- Supporting the CHIVA Youth Committee, their active involvement in CHIVA events and the development of CHIVA’s work

 - Developing and updating standards of care for the treatment of children and families with HIV

-- Promoting issues relevant to children infected or affected by HIV, including perinatal mother-to-infant transmission of HIV
+- Promoting awareness of issues relevant to children living with or affected by HIV, including perinatal mother-to-infant transmission of HIV

-- Providing a resource for relevant national organisations, such as the Department of Health, Commissioning Authorities, Royal Colleges (such as RCPCH, RCOG, RCN), Public Health England and BHIVA
+- Providing a resource for relevant national organisations such as the Department of Health and Social Care, NHS England, medical royal colleges and Public Health England

-- Recognising and promoting the multidisciplinary support that is required by children and families living with HIV
+- Recognising and promoting the multidisciplinary support that is needed by children and families living with HIV

-- Encouraging service providers to use the quality standards for audit, clinical governance and to inform local commissioning authorities
+- Encouraging the use of quality standards for audit, clinical governance and commissioning

-- Highlighting the needs of adolescents with HIV and promoting good practice for transitional care to adult services
+- Highlighting the needs of young people living with HIV and promoting good practice for transitional care to adult services.